Education and Schools in Brussels

 Brussels is a nucleus of international activity and expat families will find themselves with a healthy choice of international school options.
 Some international schools teach an English curriculum, while others are bilingual and follow the national curriculums of France, the Netherlands or Germany.

-With a large expat community in Brussels, it goes without saying that space at international schools can be difficult to secure.
-Parents should, therefore, apply far in advance in order to place their child at their preferred school.
+With a large expat community in Brussels, space at international schools can be difficult to secure.
+Parents should, therefore, apply far in advance to place their child at their preferred school.